 Please refer to your email accounts to stay informed about the Honours+ Kick-Off event.
-Your attendance is highly appreciated.
+Your attendance is highly appreciated, since it will be the first time you will meet your student team.

 Mark your calendars!

-The Honours+ Kick-off event will take place on Wednesday October 27th, at Brasserie Tapijn.
+The Honours+ Kick-off event will take place on Wednesday November 2nd, at Brasserie Tapijn.

 When?
 What?
 Where?

-17:00-18:00 Intromeeting Supervisors Brasserie Tapijn
+16:00-17:30 Introductory training Supervisors "Guiding students on doing interdisciplinary research", by Roosmarijn van Woerden (UU) Brasserie Tapijn

+17:30-18:00 Q&A for Supervisors with H+CMT and Roosmarijn van Woerden

 18:00-18:15 Walk-in for students

-18:15-18:30 Welcome by Central Management
+18:15-18:30 Welcome by H+ Central Management

 18:30-19:00 Dinner and possibility for icebreaker activity

-19:00-19:50 Lecture on Interdisciplinary Teamwork,
+19:00-19:50 Interactive lecture on Interdisciplinary Teamwork, by Roosmarijn van Woerden (University of Utrecht)

 19:50-20:00 Break

 20:00-22:00 Pubquiz

-4.2 THE HONOURS+ MIDTERM PEER DISCUSSION EVENINGS
+4.2 THE HONOURS+ MIDTERM PEER & EXPERT DISCUSSION EVENINGS

-Halfway during the Honours+ programme, all students are required to attend one of the Midterm Peer Discussion Evenings (a schedule will be drawn up for when, which team needs to be present).
+Halfway during the Honours+ programme, all students are required to attend one of the Midterm Peer & Expert Discussion Evenings (a schedule will be drawn up for when, which team needs to be present).